mrmachine/plex-cloud-suite/README.md

 # Plex Cloud EncFS

-Easily run your own version of Plex in the Cloud, on any infrastructure you choose, with your media library safely encrypted with EncFS on Amazon Cloud Drive.
+Easily run your own version of Plex in the Cloud, on any infrastructure you choose, with your media library safely encrypted with EncFS on Google Cloud Storage.

 The following additional apps are included (and already configured to work together) to automate downloads and manage your media library: